joshkraft/joshkraft-blog/_posts/2020-12-06-Poodles-and-Doodles-Part-1.md

 ### Stage 3 (Application)

 In Stage 3, the model is deployed in the real world, applied to new data to make predictions and aid in decision-making processes.
-Unintended negative consequences can occur if there is a difference between the problem a model was trained to solve, and the situation in which the model is applied. **Hint**: there is *always* a difference.
-The important thing is to be aware of the difference, and to account for it.
+Unexpected behavior can occur if there is a difference between the problem a model was trained to solve, and the situation in which the model is applied. (**Hint**: there is *always* a difference.)
+The important thing is to be aware of this gap, and to account for it.
 Here are some questions that should be considered at this stage:

 - **Is the model creating a feedback loop?** Consider the [algorithms that are used for predictive policing](https://arxiv.org/pdf/1706.09847.pdf).
 These models use the quantity of arrests in a certain area as a proxy for crime levels.
 Based on this pattern, the models direct more police to the areas where more arrests have occurred.
 The increased police-presence leads to more arrests, which is then delivered as feedback to the model, suggesting that even more police should be sent.
 This creates a [self-reinforcing feedback loop](https://en.wikipedia.org/wiki/Positive_feedback), as the output of the model's predictions are controlling the input it will receive in the future.
 These types of feedback loops can be very difficult to resolve once they are unleashed.

 - **Is a model built on *correlation* being used to predict *causation*?** Consider this common example: ice cream consumption is very highly correlated with death by drowning.
 Does that mean that eating ice cream causes death by drowning?
 Of course not — both trends are driven by another factor, hot weather, which sends humans to both the ice cream stand and the swimming pool at a higher rate.
 This is easy for us to grasp — however algorithms do not possess the same common-sense that allows humans to spot this as a pattern of correlation, and not causation.

 # Conclusion

 In this post, I covered a brief introduction to bias in machine learning, and outlined some of the ways that bias can creep in during the machine learning lifecycle.
-In future blog posts, I plan to cover the following topics:
+In future blog posts, I plan to cover the following topics through the process of building and refining a machine learning model:

 - How to go about mitigating algorithmic bias, once a potential problem is detected.
 - How to build hybrid systems, with 'humans in the loop', to monitor models over time.